daddydrac/Dark-Chocolate/README.md

       # make sure the two image IDs match

       'coco_class':'3',
-      # make sure the class ID matches the index position in *.names file for COCO that Darknet looks at for obj detection
+      # make sure the class ID matches the index position in *.names file for COCO that Darknet looks at for obj detection (Keep in mind Darknet is 0 indexed)

       'x':529,
       'y':218,